BHFock/git-cl/docs/design-notes.md

 This document describes the design of `git-cl` to help future maintenance.
 Note that links to code examples are pinned to certain versions of the code and may have evolved since creating the links.

 ## Table of Contents
+- [Conceptual Model]#conceptual-model)
 - [Technical Architecture](#technical-architecture)
 - [Core Algorithms](#core-algorithms)
 - [Design Decisions FAQ](#design-decisions-faq)
 - [Future Direction](#future-direction)

+## Conceptual Model

+`git-cl` adds a layer of changelist metadata alongside Git’s staging and commit mechanisms.
+While Git’s index reflects staged changes, cl.json records logical groupings of files regardless of their Git status.
+This separation allows changelists to persist across staging, stashing, and branching.

+The changelist layer supports intentional workflows: grouping related changes for review, isolating work before staging, and enabling targeted operations without relying on Git’s index or history.
+By decoupling file organisation from Git’s internal state, `git-cl` offers a stable and portable way to manage work-in-progress

 ## Technical Architecture